The Norton Disney Dodecahedron

 The Dodecahedron Is Now On Display

-The Norton Disney dodecahedron can now be viewed at the National Civil War Centre, Newark Museum, Appleton Gate, Newark in Nottinghamshire.
+The Norton Disney dodecahedron can now be viewed at the Lincoln Museum and Usher Art Gallery, 1 Danes Terrace, Lincoln.
+It is there until early September 2024.
 There is no charge for visiting the part of the museum that is exhibiting the Norton Disney dodecahedron.

 Scan This QR Code To Donate